opengeospatial/CDBV2-2023-Summer-Workshop/VectorData.md

 $$ SSLowerBound \gt {L \times TileWidthInDegrees \over 2^{level+1} * TileWidthInPixels} $$

-So a given zoom level or level of detail will contain features with a geometric error larger than the next finest level's pixel spacing.
+This formula corresponds to the meters per pixel of the next highest/finest level in the 2D Tile Matrix Set.
+So for a given zoom level, or level of detail, the specified level will contain features with a geometric error larger than the next finest level's pixel spacing.

 ---
 ### Assumptions